LeafRTP-Pro v3.2.0

 Q: Can I downgrade to the free LeafRTP build?

 A: Yes - same configuration, same data files, same commands.
-You lose Folia, proxy, SQL/Redis, Vault, multilingual, and the tag/state-predicate grammar.
+The free build still runs on Folia (basic regionized scheduling); what you give up is the tuned Folia adapter, plus proxy, SQL/Redis, Vault, multilingual, and the tag/state-predicate grammar.

 • Bug reports and configuration questions are welcome - the admin guide answers most setup questions, and a clear repro (server version, plugin version, platform, relevant configs and log lines) gets a fast resolution.